3-Day Water Fast: Benefits, Risks, and Safety Guide

 Is a 3-day water fast safe?

-A 3-day water fast can be safe for healthy adults without contraindications when done under medical supervision.
-However, it carries significant risks including electrolyte imbalances, refeeding syndrome, and metabolic disruptions.
-Most medical professionals recommend shorter fasting periods for the general population.
+For healthy adults without contraindications, a 3-day water fast can be safe when done with proper preparation and ideally medical supervision.
+However, it carries real risks — electrolyte imbalances, refeeding syndrome, orthostatic hypotension — that make it inappropriate for many people.
+Most medical professionals recommend starting with shorter fasting periods.

 How much weight will I lose on a 3-day water fast?